razetime/ngn-k-tutorial/pt4.md

 Any respectable programming language will have its own forms of looping.
 You have already seen one form of looping in K's recursive functions (`o`, function self reference).
 But even outside of recursion, you have seen K's looping through K's conforming operations, since they move through each element of the arrays given to them.

-Even with the power of recursion and conforming operations, you will often find yourself in predicaments where these just do not fit the task.
-This is where we go into K's looping Adverbs.
+Even with the power of recursion and branching, you will often find yourself in predicaments where these just do not fit the task.
+K's general design lends itself strongly towards functional programming, and many of its adverbs help omit loops and branching to solve tasks concisely and quickly.
+Hence, you will most likely never need recursion and branching in most situations.

 Each (`'`) is an adverb which takes a function or verb and applies the function on each element of an array.
 Yes, the symbol for each is a single quote.